 In Louisiana, you have one year to file a lawsuit after an accident, as stated in Louisiana Civil Code (CC) §3492.
 This is called the statute of limitations.

 Missing the statute of limitations could mean that you are left with few options for seeking compensation.
 A lawyer can tell you how the statute of limitations will affect your case.
-Call the Morris Bart law firm at
+Call the Morris Bart law firm at (225) 341-5694 for your free case review with a team member.

 How to File a Wrongful Death Lawsuit